Programme Specifications

 Learning and Teaching

 Transferable/key skills are incorporated within modules and related to relevant assessments as appropriate.
-Students further learn and develop skills through tutorials / seminars; problem-based learning scenarios; self-directed learning, oral presentations and experimental dissertation work.
+Students further learn and develop skills through lectures; tutorials / seminars; problem-based learning scenarios and case studies; self-directed learning, oral presentations, field excursions and laboratory practicals; literature-based research; computer-assisted learning; research leading to a dissertation.

 Assessment Strategies and Methods

 Transferable / key skills are embedded throughout the various assessments.
-Generic skills include note taking, researching, problem solving, report writing, oral presentation, interview and communication skills.
+Generic skills include note taking, researching, problem solving, interview and communication skills.
+Written examinations and coursework to include: survey assessment and report writing, short-answer questions, essay writing, oral and poster presentations; the submission of a dissertation.

 11 : Program Structures and requirements, levels, modules, credits and awards